Oslo Accords Reminiscences

 Israeli Prime Minister Benjamin Netanyahu is now actively pursuing unilateral annexation of half of West Bank Area C ,in accordance with Trump’s plan.
 In connection to this recent activity, questions have arisen: what exactly are Areas A, B and C; how they differ from one another; and how did they come into being?

-This article tells the story of how I conceived the concept of dividing the West Bank into three areas, and why I named them Areas A, B and C.
+This article tells the story of how I conceived the concept of dividing the West Bank into three areas, and why I named them Areas A, B and C. A modified version of this post was published in the International Negotiation Journal which can be visited by double clicking here.

 Areas A, B and C – Defined